sinajahangir/HYSETS-Data-Process/README.md

 # HYSETS-Data-Process
-Code for creating input data to ML/DL models for HYSETS catchments
+Code for creating input data to ML/DL models for HYSETS catchments, and LSTM model development for streamflow and water level prediction.
+The codes provided are general purpose (can be tweaked to be used for all HYSETS catchments), but have been explicitly developed for gauge 02GA014 in Ontario, CA

 # HYSETS Input Processing for ML/DL Applications